 Did you hear about the man who took a photo every day for years before he passed away?
 It’s incredible, he had thousands of Polaroid pictures.
 Store them in an album as a beautiful way to document your years.

 Instead of simply signing a book, have the guests take a Polaroid Selfie (or designate someone to take their photo).

-A photo may be worth a thousand words, but it doesn’t tell the story.
+A photo may be worth a thousand words, but it doesn’t tell the whole story.
 Use the journal to record the moments the photos didn’t capture.

 Use polaroids and an atlas map to document memories made on your travels.
 Frame your travel map and then create a collection to display on your walls.